slondono800/livelesson-git/README.md

     - To update a PR, we make the changes to the branch locally and re-`push`

 - A merge conflict can happen after a PR is issued.
+- `git fetch`: update your git log without making any changes to your files
+   - `git fetch --prune`: upadte your log and also remove deleted remote branches